Kachi-Awaji/GIT-intro/Lesson-3.md

 # Part 4: Repositories and Version Control

 Last lesson, we learnt how to use Git Bash.
-We also leaernt a few commands to navigate, view, and list the contents of our directories.
+We also learnt a few commands to navigate, view, and list the contents of our directories.
 In this lesson, we will create our first Git repo, and begin working on our project files.

 > I define a software as a way of thinking, a way of doing a particular task.
 Understanding how **Git** thinks is very important if you want to use it properly and efficiently.